 The purpose of this website is to raise awareness and funds to support children and families affected by Alpers Syndrome.
-On 6 and 7 September we will host our third annual 'Tour for Alpers' fundraiser ride.
+The last year has been particularly tough for all those close to Hughie.
+We are approaching 12 months since his passing.

 Unfortunately EPC wasn’t the worst of it.
 You know that conversation that you don’t ever want to have with a Doctor about your child?
 We had that conversation.
 Hugh has Alpers Syndrome.
 Simply put, a genetic disorder of the polg gene.
 Degenerative and life limiting.
 Symptoms of Alpers include EPC, organ failure, strokes, hypotonia (low muscle tone) – leading to quadriplegia, spasticity, progressive dementia, blindness and deafness.
 There is no cure and no way to impede the progression.
 All I could stammer in that moment was "life limiting"??
 How long is life limiting?
 Well, the answer to that was "most children don't make it past the first decade".